EcoEngineersTM/Data_Algo_Lessons/String/string_intro.md

 <https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/>

 Given a text txt[0..n-1] and a pattern pat[0..m-1], write a function search(char pat[], char txt[]) that prints all occurrences of pat[] in txt[].
 You may assume that n > m.

+# Prefix Match

+# Trie
+- data structure which looks like Tree except data stured in edges not node.